pawatsethaput/OpenBank/REST-API-V1.1.md

 <span id="accounts"></span>
 **GET /banks/BANK_ID/accounts**

-Baseline
+*Baseline*

-Returns accounts held at BANK_ID that the user has access to.
+Returns accounts list held at BANK_ID that the user has access to.
+For each account the API return the ID and the available views.

-If the user is not authenticated via OAuth, the list will contains only the accounts providing a public view.
+If the user is not authenticated via OAuth, the list will contains only the accounts providing public views.

 JSON: